Bermuda Triangle Part 2

 “I fought for my life with a Great White, yet it took my leg clean off.
 Suppose I survived is a win, eh?
 Apex predators haunt this square-fenced hell called The Bermuda Triangle.”

 Silverback was calm as he turned toward Nelson, but Nelson was suspicious.
-Nelson whispered: What attack had you planned to spoil the contract between Ivory and Bill?
+Nelson whispered: “What secret attack had you planned to spoil the contract between Ivory and Bill?”

 No answer.

-The Captain turned and said: “The US military lost a plane, amongst many civilians.
+He tapped at the boats white ash plank acknowledging his lost leg solemnly.
+The Captain turned around and said: “The US military lost a plane, amongst many civilians.
 Wreckages were never recovered.
 USS Cyclops cargo ship, March 1918.
 300 men turned to ashes.”
-The Captain lost his thought for a second and then stuttered the rest: “Well, Mission 19.
+The Captain lost his string of thought for a second and then stuttered the rest: “Well, Mission 19.
 Five planes vanished after running out of fuel.
 The rescue crew of 13, too, fell victim to the Bermuda Triangle.”

 Everybody’s gut went quiet on the boat, burning hot with the image.